mattparker/lamplighthelp/source/21-4-0_The_Comms_Module_Using_SMS_In_Lamplight.markdown

 #### Getting Started with SMS in {{Lamplight}}

-If you have the {{Comm}}s Module and would like to start SMS direct from {{Lamplight}}, let us know and we will switch this feature on for you.
+If you have the {{Comm}}s Module and would like to start SMS direct from {{Lamplight}}, your system administrator will need to update the settings.

-Once you've added SMS to your system, you'll need to add the settings.
 For more on this see 'Mobile Phone and SMS Communications Settings' in [16.12.5 Global Settings: Communications](/help/index/p/16.12.5).
 You'll also see a link to 24x here, which you can follow to but credits for your account.
 Once you're at their login page, you will see a link to create a new account.

 #### Sending SMS Messages